-A. Sex or Gender-based harassment
+A. Sex-based harassment

-1. Gender-based harassment - harassment based on sex, sexual orientation, gender identity, or gender expression, which may include acts of aggression, intimidation, or hostility, whether verbal, physical, graphic, or otherwise.
-To qualify as gender-based

-- harassment, the conduct need not involve conduct of a sexual nature. - 2.
-Harassment conduct that creates an intimidating, offensive, or hostile working or learning environment or that unreasonably interferes with work or academic performance based on a person's protected status including sex, sexual orientation, gender identity, or gender expression. - A single isolated incident may create a hostile environment if the incident is sufficiently severe, particularly if the conduct is physical. - 3.
+- Sex-based harassment harassment based on sex, which may include acts of aggression, intimidation, or hostility, whether verbal, physical, graphic, or otherwise.
+To qualify as sex-based harassment, the conduct need not involve conduct of a sexual nature. - 2.
+Harassment means conduct that creates an intimidating, offensive, or hostile working or learning environment or that unreasonably interferes with work or academic performance based on a person's protected sex status. - A single isolated incident may create a hostile environment if the incident is sufficiently severe, particularly if the conduct is physical. - 3.
 Sexual Assault means an offense classified as a forcible or non-forcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation, as defined in 20 U.S.C.
 1092(f)(6)(A)(v).
-Sexual intercourse includes vaginal or anal penetration, however slight, with a body part (e.g., penis, tongue, finger, hand) or object, or oral penetration involving mouth to genital contact. - The Following Crime Definitions from the National Incident-Based Reporting System (NIBRS) User Manual (From the Federal Bureau of Investigation Uniform Crime Reporting Program Sex Offenses) Any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent. - 4.
-Fondling The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - 5.
-Incest Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - 6.
-Statutory Rape Sexual intercourse with a person who is under the statutory age of consent. - 7.
-Dating violence 34 USC 12291(a)(10) The term "dating violence" means violence committed by a person: - A. who is or has been in a social relationship of a romantic or intimate nature with the victim; and - B. where the existence of such a relationship shall be determined based on a consideration of the following factors: - 1.
-The length of the relationship. - 2.
-The type of relationship. - 3.
-The frequency of interaction between the persons involved in the relationship. - 8.
-Domestic violence 34 USC 12291(a)(8) The term "domestic violence" includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies,

-- or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - 9.
-Stalking 34 USC 12291(a)(30) The term "stalking" means engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - A. fear for his or her safety or the safety of others; or - B. suffer substantial emotional distress.
+Sexual intercourse includes vaginal or anal penetration, however slight, with a body part (e.g., penis, tongue, finger, hand) or object, or oral penetration involving mouth to genital contact.

+The Following Crime Definitions regarding specific types of sexual assault are from the National Incident-Based Reporting System (NIBRS) User Manual (From the Federal Bureau of Investigation Uniform Crime Reporting Program Sex Offenses).
+Any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.

+- Fondling The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - Incest- Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape Sexual intercourse with a person who is under the statutory age of consent. - 5.
+Dating violence 34 USC 12291(a)(10) The term "dating violence" means violence committed by a person: - A. who is or has been in a social relationship of a romantic or intimate nature with the victim; and - B. where the existence of such a relationship shall be determined based on a consideration of the following factors: - The length of the relationship. - The type of relationship. - The frequency of interaction between the persons involved in the relationship. - 6.
+Domestic violence 34 USC 12291(a)(8) The term "domestic violence" includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - 7.
+Stalking- 34 USC 12291(a)(30) The term "stalking" means engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - A. fear for his or her safety or the safety of others; or - B. suffer substantial emotional distress.